IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

   ``subtreePaths:"/AAA/NNN"``

-  where NNN is the database id of the Dataverse collection which is a child of the collection with the AAA database id.
+  where NNN is the database id of the Dataverse collection containing the desired dataset and AAA is the database ID of the parent collection.

 - A query to find all the dataset by a certain author: